MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-to-excel-online.md

 ---
 # Export your data to Excel Online

-You can quickly to a ad-hoc analysis of your data that is in PowerApps by exporting the data from your app to Microsoft Excel Online.
+You can quickly to an ad-hoc analysis of your data that is in PowerApps by exporting the data from your app to Microsoft Excel Online.

  When you make changes to your data in Microsoft Excel Online, you can save the updated information in PowerApps.
 Remember to keep the existing format of the Excel cells to prevent problems during import.
 Adding additional information to the spreadsheet, such as graphs, charts, or colors, will not be saved.